 A little over seven years have passed since CiNG, the Fukuoka-based developers behind critically acclaimed titles such as Hotel Dusk: Room 215 and the Another Code (Trace Memory) series, filed for bankruptcy.

 Fans of CiNG’s atmospheric mystery titles in particular – games that stood out as some of the finest Nintendo-published software of the ‘Touch Generations’ era – will no doubt still be mourning the premature loss of their originality and thoughtful approach to using hardware that served as hallmarks of their creations.
-2016’s Chase: Cold Case Investigations, a 3DS mystery visual novel developed by a number of ex-CiNG staff, offered something in the way of hope that the spirit of CiNG’s games can still be kept alive today, but for those whose admiration is reserved for the gripping tales of former detective Kyle Hyde, there is no better time than now to reflect on how those stories came to be told.
+2016’s Chase: Cold Case Investigations, a 3DS mystery visual novel developed by a number of ex-CiNG staff, offered something in the way of hope that the spirit of CiNG’s games can still be kept alive today, but for those whose admiration is reserved for the gripping tales of former detective Kyle Hyde, there is no better time to reflect on how those stories came to be told.